huntdatacenter/about/pages/index.md

         Contact us
       </div>
       <div class="hc-container-subtitle">
-        Contact us to get started, to ask how your science may prosper from our services, or just to share the joy and excitement of data-driven science!
+        Contact us to get started, to ask how your science may benefit from our services, or just to share the joy of data-driven science!
       </div>
       <div class="hc-section">
         <SimpleButton title="Contact us" :href="$frontmatter.contact" target="_blank" size="x-large" elevation="2" />